christophihl/startupengineer/content/_repos/dat_sci_2/08_ml_sup_II.md

                                      penalty = 10,
                                      mixture = 0.1) %>%
     set_engine("glmnet") %>%
-    fit(price_euro ~ ., data = train_tbl %>% select(-c(id:category_1), -c(category_3:gender), -weight))
+    fit(price ~ ., data = train_tbl %>% select(-c(id:weight), -category_1, -c(category_3:gender)))

 model_03_linear_glmnet %>% calc_metrics(test_tbl)
 ## # A tibble: 3 x 3
 ##   .metric .estimator .estimate
 ##   <chr>   <chr>          <dbl>
-## 1 rmse    standard    1075.
+## 1 rmse    standard    953.
-## 2 rsq     standard       0.738
+## 2 rsq     standard       0.728
-## 3 mae     standard     789.
+## 3 mae     standard     788.
 ```
-Unfortunately it did not improve the model.
+Unfortunately it did improve the model just slightly.
 Try tuning yourself.
 See if you can improve further.
 Play around with the `penalty` and the `mixture` arguments and check the MAE value.
 There are several different combinations.
 Systematically adjusting the model parameters to optimize the performance is called `Hyper Parameter Tuning`.
 Grid Search, which we have mentioned earlier, is a popular hyperparameter tuning method of producing a "grid", that has many combinations of parameters.
 Hyper Parameter Tuning, Grid Search & Cross Validation: All of these advanced topics are covered in detail in the next sessions.

 **2.1.2 Model Explanation**